Imburse-Payments/imburse-payments.github.io/pages/getting-started/payout-options.md

 Credential Type | Description
 -|-
-`barcodeNumber` | A numeric or alphanumeric string that provides a human readable version of the information embedded in a barcode.
-This is typically used in conjunction with the barcodeUrl credential.
+`barcodeNumber` | A numeric or alphanumeric string that provides a human readable version<br/>of the information embedded in a barcode.<br/>This is typically used in conjunction with the barcodeUrl credential.
-`barcodeUrl` | A URL for a barcode image.
-This is typically used in conjunction with the barcodeNumber credential.
+`barcodeUrl` | A URL for a barcode image.<br/>This is typically used in conjunction with the barcodeNumber credential.
-`bypassUrl` | A landing page URL that includes secondary credential information.
-This removes the need for the recipient to input secondary credentials on the landing page.
+`bypassUrl` | A landing page URL that includes secondary credential information.<br/>This removes the need for the recipient to input<br/>secondary credentials on the landing page.
 `cardCode` | A numeric or alphanumeric string.
 `cardNumber` | A numeric or alphanumeric string.
 `cvc2` | A 3-digit numeric code used as a secondary credential for financial products.
 `eventNumber` | A secondary credential that is numeric or alphanumeric string.
 `expirationDate` | A date after which the issued reward will no longer be redeemable.
 `pin` | Personal Identification Number.
 A secondary credential that is a numeric or alphanumeric string.
-`redemptionUrl` | A landing page URL where reward credentials and redemption information are typically presented.
-The landing page may or may not require the recipient to enter one or more secondary credentials to complete the reward redemption process.
+`redemptionUrl` | A landing page URL where reward credentials and redemption information are<br/>typically presented.<br/>The landing page may or may not require the recipient to enter one or more<br/>secondary credentials to complete the reward redemption process.
 `secretCode` | A secondary credential that is numeric or alphanumeric string.

-## Payment Options
+## The Payout Options
-The payment options that are selected to return in the response come from processing through the scheme rules engine.
+The payout options that are returned in the response come from processing through the scheme rules engine.
 This is documented in [Payout Schemes - How and when are Rules matched?](/pages/getting-started/payout-schemes/#how-and-when-are-rules-matched).

 The resultant list of Reward objects can then be used in your UI to your customers.